sentry-kubernetes/charts/README.md

 ## Upgrading from 4.x.x version of this Chart to 5.0.0

 As Relay is now part of this chart your need to make sure you enable either Nginx or the Ingress.
-Please read the next paragraph for more informations.
+Please read the next paragraph for more information.

 If you are using an ingress gateway (like istio), you have to change your inbound path from sentry-web to nginx.